NeoGeographyToolkit/StereoPipeline/docs/examples/csm.rst

-ASP supports and ships the USGS implementation of CSM for planetary images (https://github.com/USGS-Astrogeology/usgscsm), which provides Linescan, Frame, and  Synthetic Aperture Radar (SAR) implementations.
+ASP supports and ships the USGS implementation of CSM for planetary images (https://github.com/USGS-Astrogeology/usgscsm), which provides Linescan, Frame, Pushframe, and Synthetic Aperture Radar (SAR) implementations.

 CSM is handled via dynamically loaded plugins.
 Hence, if a user has a new sensor model, ASP should, in principle, be able to use it as soon